Padres vs Phillies Odds, Spread, and Total

 Padres vs Phillies Predictions and Picks

 San Diego is 20-25 on the road and 5-5 in its last 10 games.
-The Padres are tied for 22nd in runs scored, rank 17th in batting average, 19th in on-base percentage, and 23rd in slugging percentage.
+The Padres are 23rd in runs scored, rank 17th in batting average, 19th in on-base percentage, and 23rd in slugging percentage.
 Their pitching staff ranks eighth in ERA.
-Fernando Tatís Jr. leads the team in home runs and recorded one hit in Game 1.
+Manny Machado leads the team in batting average and has been inconsistent with his hitting.
 The Padres' offense continues to run cold, having scored one run or fewer in three of their last five games.
-On the mound for San Diego is Nick Pivetta (8-2, 3.36 ERA).
-He has five quality starts this season and is coming off a dominant outing with 10 strikeouts and no runs allowed against the Washington Nationals.
+Starting for San Diego is Dylan Cease (3-7, 4.53 ERA), who has six quality starts this season and has been all over the place in his last five starts.

 Philadelphia is 27-14 at home and 5-5 in its last ten games.
 The Phillies rank 11th in runs scored, eighth in batting average, fourth in on-base percentage, and 14th in slugging percentage.
 Their pitching staff ranks ninth in ERA.
-Trea Turner leads the team in batting average and had one hit and one RBI in Game 1.
+Kyle Schwarber leads the team in home runs and RBIs and has recently done a good job of drawing walks.
 While the Phillies' offense has been inconsistent, their pitching has remained solid.
 Starting for Philadelphia is Cristopher Sánchez (6-2, 2.69 ERA), who has eight quality starts this season and is seeing an upward trend in strikeouts.